Inflation Targeting and How It Works

 Inflation targeting is the antidote to the stop-go monetary policy of the past.
-In 1973, inflation went from 3.9 percent to 9.6 percent.
-The Fed responded by raising the fed funds rate from 5.75 points to 13 points by July 1974.
+In 1973, inflation went from 3.6% in January to 8.7% in December.
+The Fed responded by raising the fed funds rate from 5.94 points in January 1973 to 12.92 points by July 1974.
 But then politicians asked for lower interest rates.
-By January 1975, the Fed had lowered rates to 7.5 points.
-Inflation returned, reaching double-digits by April 1975.
+By January 1975, the Fed had lowered rates to 7.13 points.
+Inflation reached double-digits from February 1974 to April 1975.

 By changing the interest rates so much, the Fed confused price-setters about its policy.
 Businesses were afraid to lower prices when the interest rate went down.
 They weren't sure the Fed wouldn't just turn around and raise rates again.

 In 2012, Federal Reserve Chairman Ben Bernanke introduced inflation targeting in the United States.